ShamilySasidharan/netflix_gpt/README.md

    - gpt search feature
    - created a select options for language specification only for Gpt search page created a separate slice for the langauge, added the action and dispatched the action on gpt search click and subscribed to header with conditional rendering
+   - shows the gpt multilingual option only in the gpt search page
+   - integrate the open ai api (purchased)
+   - created the querey and fetch the movie
+   - matched with the TMDB and fetch results
+   - resolved the promises and got the result
+   - adding the gpt movie results and tmdb results into the gpt slice -added a clearMovies in gpt slice to remove the movie when user goes to another page (happen becacuse the reducx, store data and will be persistent in the store so even after goes to another page and coming back to the gptSearch page the  data of the previous search will be there)
+   - added .env file to store the OPENAI_KEY and TMDB KEY adding the .env file is very important to secure the sensitive information
+   - add REACT_APP_ infront of the key
+        - mandatory to add REACT_APP_OPENAI_KEY /REACT_APP_TMDB_KEY in front of all the key [a way to tell the react that this is sensitive information handle with care]
+       - faced issues while setting the key in console got many error message for tmdb api key resolved by using the   Authorization: `Bearer ${process.env.REACT_APP_TMDB_KEY}`,in the constant file
+    - done memoization
+    - done the responsive design for the sm and desktop (for tab still there is to do)

 # Features

 - login/signup page